-Are you approaching the end of your studies and looking for an internship or an opportunity to write your master thesis with a leading technology developer?
-Do you want to be part of one of the most exciting companies working with ocean energy?
+Are you looking for a part time job during your studies?
+Or are you approaching the end of your studies and looking for an internship or an opportunity to write your master thesis with a leading technology developer?

 We have a great history of working with motivated and talented students doing an Internship or Master thesis here at CorPower Ocean.
 Take a chance to discover CorPower and get a valuable head start to your career in an increasingly exciting industry.